joshuaramat/hep-companion/docs/development/database/MIGRATIONS_README.md

    - Created policies to ensure users can only access their own data
    - Blocked anonymous access to all data tables

-For more details, see the [SECURITY-IMPLEMENTATION.md](../../SECURITY-IMPLEMENTATION.md) file in the root directory.
+For more details, see the [security-headers-implementation.md](../security/security-headers-implementation.md) file.